Financial Aid

 Cost of Attendance

-Cost of attendance budgets include allowances for tuition and fees, books and supplies, room and board, transportation and miscellaneous or personal expenses.
+Cost of attendance budgets include allowances for tuition and fees, books and supplies, food and housing, transportation and miscellaneous or personal expenses.

 Special Circumstances and Financial Aid

 Students apply for financial aid by completing the FAFSA using income from two years prior.
 In some cases, income from two years ago does not accurately reflect the current financial situation of the family and may impact the student’s ability to pay for college.
-Independent students, or dependent students whose parents were affected by an extenuating situation, are encouraged to contact the Financial Aid Office to determine if a Special Circumstance is warranted.
+Should an independent student or the parents of a dependent student have an extenuating situation, they are advised to reach out to the Financial Aid Office to assess whether a Special Circumstance applies.
 For more information about Special Circumstances and Financial Aid, please click here.

 Types of Aid